Help when You, a friend or loved one is going through a tough time in your life.

 Strategies to Cope with Stress

 1. Avoid unnecessary stress.
 Not all stress can be avoided, and it’s not healthy to avoid a situation that needs to be addressed.
 You may be surprised, however, by the number of stressors in your life that you can eliminate.

 – Learn how to say “no” – Know your limits and stick to them.
-Whether in your personal or professional life, refuse to accept added responsibilities when you’re close to reaching them.
+Whether in your personal or professional life, Decline to accept added responsibilities when you’re close to reaching them.

 – Avoid people who stress you out – If someone consistently causes stress in your life and you can’t turn the relationship around, limit the amount of time you spend with that person or end the relationship entirely.

 – Take control of your environment – If the evening news makes you anxious, turn the TV off.
 If traffic’s got you tense, take a longer but less-traveled route.
 If going to the market is an unpleasant chore, do your grocery shopping online.